abeDCP/HeapList/README.md

 To install the plugin, follow these steps:

 1. Clone or download this repository to your local machine.
 2. Ensure that you have Volatility3 installed and properly configured.
 You can follow the official installation guide [here](https://github.com/volatilityfoundation/volatility3).
+NOTE: For this plugin to function correctly, the minimum required version of the Volatility3 framework is 2.0.0.
 3. Copy the plugin file into the appropriate Volatility3 plugin directory:

     ```bash